andres-s/analytics-with-r/r-for-data-integrity.md

 Multiple reasons, but mainly:

 *   SAS has two variable types: datasets & macro strings.
+*   Only macro strings are involved in control flow.
 *   Not only that, but macro strings are different to strings within a dataset, so you have to do
     ```sas